uwetom/Principles-of-3D-Maya-tutorials/worksheet_6_exporting_to_fbx.md

 - Create a new maya project and download and import the barrel fbx file using **file > import**

 [barrel.fbx](./assets_for_worksheets/barrel.fbx)
+(to download this file, click it then click download raw)
 ![](images/worksheet_6/barrel.png)

 ## Materials